the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-checklist.md

 - [ ] Is the class documented?
 - [ ] Does it have a single responsibility?
 Can it be split?
 - [ ] If it's designed to be extended, can it be?
-- [ ] If it's not designed to be extended, is it protected against that? (e.g. final declarations)
+- [ ] If it's not designed to be extended, is it protected against that?
 - [ ] If it's derived from another class, can you substitute an object of this class for one of its parent class(es)?
 - [ ] Is the class testable?
   - [ ] Are the dependencies clear and explicit?